 Desolate planet.
 Piles of rubbish.
-This is how pictures of the end of our beautiful planet have been painted.
+This is basically how pictures of the end of our beautiful planet are painted.
 As we produce more waste, we have to handle their disposal as well.
-Worldwide, waste management is an issue that gives stakeholders migraines, but the problem is even more severe for the small isolated islands.
+Worldwide, waste management is an issue that gives stakeholders migraines.
+But the problem is even more severe for the small isolated islands.
 Sri Lanka, for instance, is one of the world’s most waste generating islands, amounting to 7000 MT of waste per day.

 In trying to keep pace with development and consumption, remote islands face the major problem of waste accumulation.
 It would be hard to say that progress and solution is not on the minds of environmental experts, but the problem is much more complicated than that.

 For how long will islands use wooden boats and paddles?
-As they invest more in modern equipment and paraphernalia, more waste, in different forms also, is produced and, so, have to be handled.
+As they invest in modern equipment and paraphernalia, they also produce more waste.
+So, they have to dispose of it.

-More often than not, laws exist on paper but are not applicable.
-On many islands where tourism is a major source of income, environmental laws are bypassed for the sake of development.
-On the other hand, laws may be applicable but governing bodies lack knowledge and power to actually enforce them.
+More often than not, laws exist on paper but are not applicable in practice.
+Generally, on many islands where tourism is a major source of income, environmental laws are bypassed for the sake of development.
+Or laws may be applicable but governing bodies lack knowledge and power to actually enforce them.

-Some islands may lack treatment facilities, like sewage treatment plants, to properly dispose of their waste because of the costs that these imply.
-Inevitably, pollution thus gets on the rise.
+Additionally, some islands may lack treatment facilities, like sewage treatment plants, to properly dispose of their waste.
+This is because they actually lack the funds to invest in such facilities.
+Consequently, pollution rises.

-Any new approach or development requires training first to be implemented.
-Lack of training, as well as, inappropriate training makes handling any issue even harder.
+Basically, any new approach or development requires training first.
+Thus, a lack of training, as well as, inappropriate training makes handling any issue even harder for islanders.

-National projects require investment to move forward.
+As it is, national projects require investment to carry forward.
 In many cases, governments do not have the capital to embark on them.
 While many islands require external funding for these projects, finding donors or sponsors willing to invest in them can be problematic.

 There is no going around this one: the topography of small islands plays an important role in their waste management scheme.
 How to dig a landfill on a thin, flat island?
-Alternatives have to be considered.
+Hence, we must consider alternatives.

-At the end of the day, it all comes down to this: the mindset.
-Many people do not want to change because of the comfort of doing things in the usual manner.
+But, at the end of the day, it all comes down to this: the mindset.
+Many people in fact do not want to change because of the comfort of doing things in the usual manner.
 If throwing down gullies is the norm, they will follow it.

-There is no general rule to follow here.
-Each island, based on its different capacities and what nature has given it, must come up with the appropriate solution to handle its waste.
+As it is, there is no general rule to follow here.
+Each island, based on its different capacities and nature must come up with the appropriate solution to handle its waste.
 Some solutions that may help include:

 Roughly 50% of the total waste stream is organic matter like leftover food and peels.
-Composting these materials is a natural way to lower the bin levels and the compost obtained can be used to grow crops.
+So, composting these materials is a natural way to lower the bin levels and the compost obtained can be used to grow crops.

-Governments can ask for regional or international help to set up waste to energy plants that transform garbage into energy just like the UK has done for the Isles of Scilly in Europe.
+Likewise, governments can ask for regional or international help to set up waste to energy plants that transform garbage into energy.
+In fact, the UK helped the Isles of Scilly in Europe to do so.

-When islands have no proper means to dispose of their waste, help from neighboring countries is welcome.
-Residents on Matinicus island in the US, get help from neighbor Rockland to dispose of old metals; ferries carry the old junk from the island to the mainland for recycling.
+Additionally, when islanders have no proper means to dispose of their waste, close countries can support them.
+For example, residents on Matinicus island in the US, get help from neighbour Rockland to dispose of old metals.
+Ferries carry the old junk from the island to the mainland for recycling.

 The 3Rs.
 Whatever can be reused, reduced or recycled must be done.
 Islanders must learn the importance of this approach to reduce the amount of waste.